Yucatan Stone Crab

 The cool thing about Abbia is they’re old school when it comes to fishing but have all the new technology for processing.
 Everything is tagged and accounted for from the moment it leaves the water.
 More importantly, everything is done with sustainability in mind.
 This is vital for countless reasons including the obvious safety to the eater as well as the health of the ocean.
 There are a lot of shady fishmongers out there, so when you find people that are passionate about the animal and the environment, you make sure to partner with them, uphold safety, and keep quality top of mind.

 Here’s an example of their old school style: the method Abbia uses to fish for the unique Octopus Mayan, exclusive to this fishing region, is the same way ancient Mayan civilizations fished for octopus.
 They use little boats with two small canoes built for one person, jimbas, attached to them.
 The team goes out in the middle of the biomass, release the jimbas and fish with strings attached to bamboo canes.
 No hooks are involved.
 They tie pieces of crab to the string and lower the lines, so when the octopus wants to eat, they pull it up and, using the Japanese method, puncture the head to deliver a quick, painless death with no stress.
 Additionally, female octopus will not eat when pregnant, so most of the catch is male, allowing for constant repopulation.
-Marcello constantly refers to this process using the word sacrifice – I appreciate how he makes it personal and respectful.
+Marcello constantly refers to this process using the word sacrifice – we appreciate how he makes it personal and respectful.

 Returning to the purpose of our partnership, what makes Abbia stone crab special is they catch the same species as the Florida stone crab, own and sail their own boats, have their own cooking plant with complete control of the process from start to finish, and only cook with filtered water.
 This is how our partners in Florida do it, but it’s rare in Mexico and Texas to find this high-quality sea food.
 We always make sure our guests experience the best quality out there and we can confidently say that stone crabs from Abbia fit the bill.
 Simply put, these crab claws are delicious and sustainable.
 You want stone crabs; we have them – fresher than fresh as always.
 Your table is waiting.